Struggling to get interviews?

 In your cover letter

-- Write 2–3 brief paragraphs going into detail about specific projects you worked on where those skills made a difference
+In your cover letter, write 2–3 brief paragraphs going into detail about specific projects you worked on where those skills made a difference.

-Either way, make sure you quantify your achievements whenever possible.
-Metrics help employers understand the value you bring.
+Make sure you quantify your achievements whenever possible to help employers understand the value you bring.
 For example:

 In my previous role as a marketing assistant, I conducted market research that identified key consumer trends, helping the team refine our strategy and ultimately increasing social media engagement by 25%.